Ruin Lust: Guide To Hadrian's Villa Adriana in Tivoli Italy

 Here's my guide to visiting Hadrian's Villa (Villa Adriana) in Tivoli Italy.
 Historic Tivoli lies just 20 miles east of Rome on the edge of the Sabine Hills.
 Tivoli is the perfect day trip from Rome, especially for archeology lovers and history buffs.

 Tivoli is home to two UNESCO World Heritage Sites: the sprawling Hadrian's Villa, and the 16th century Villa d'Este, a Renaissance retreat.
-(I'll write about that separately.)
+(I've written about that separately.)
 If you're fond of ancient history or are ruin luster like me, you'll be fascinated and thrilled by the evocative ruins of Hadrian's Villa.

 Hadrian's Villa is an important archeological complex.
 It's the largest and most spectacular villa of ancient Rome, three times the size of Pompeii.
-It reflected the power and glory of ancient Rome and the world's most important leader, Emperor Hadrian.
-And it was designed by Hadrian himself.
+The villa is a testament to the power and glory of ancient Rome and the world's most important leader, Emperor Hadrian.
+And it was designed by Hadrian himself, complete with magnificent edifices, beautiful mosaics, and ancient statuary.

 A Short Biography of Emperor Hadrian